venkatesharepalli/RomanNumeralConverter/README.md

 A small and simply roman number converter, Project created with create-react-app

-You input an integer and we return that roman numerical converted.
+You input an integer and we return that roman number.

 Covers numbers in the range of '1 - 4999' to Roman Numeral functionality.